Related privacy polices:

 - To improve data accuracy and completeness

-When you register for our services you may supply us with additional information about yourself which we will use to improve our data accuracy and completeness.
+When you register for or use our services you may supply us with information about yourself which we will use to improve our data accuracy and completeness across our wider business (including sharing your data with the Experian Credit Bureau for these purposes) and enable Experian to provide the most accurate data for our customers and clients.

 - Invitations to participate in market research